Slain Al Jazeera journalist to be laid to rest in Jerusalem

 Associated Press

-JERUSALEM (AP) — Thousands of Palestinians are expected to attend the funeral on Friday in Jerusalem of an Al Jazeera journalist who witnesses say was shot dead by Israeli forces earlier this week while covering a military operation in the occupied West Bank.
+JERUSALEM (AP) — Thousands of mourners, some hoisting Palestinian flags and chanting “Palestine, Palestine,” on Friday attended the funeral in Jerusalem for an Al Jazeera journalist who witnesses say was shot and killed by Israeli forces earlier this week while covering a military raid in the occupied West Bank.

+Dozens of people tried to march with the casket on foot out of a hospital near the Old City.
+Israeli police moved in and began beating them with batons, causing the pallbearers to briefly drop the casket on the ground.

+It was a rare mass show of Palestinian nationalism in east Jerusalem — the contested part of the holy city that Israel captured in 1967 and which the Palestinians claim as their capital.
+Israel says east Jerusalem is part of its capital and has annexed the area in a move that is not internationally recognized.

+“We die for Palestine to live,” the crowd chanted.
+“Our beloved home.”
+Later, they sang the Palestinian national anthem.

+Meanwhile, the Israeli military said its initial investigation into Shiren Abu Akleh’s death showed that a heavy firefight was underway around 200 meters (yards) from where she was killed, but that it was unable to determine whether she was shot by Israeli forces or Palestinian militants.

-Recent days have seen an outpouring of grief from across the Palestinian territories and the wider Arab world over the death of Shireen Abu Akleh, a veteran on-air correspondent who spent a quarter century covering the harsh realities of life under Israeli military rule, which is well into its sixth decade with no end in sight.
+Recent days have seen an outpouring of grief from across the Palestinian territories and the wider Arab world.
+Abu Akleh was a widely respected on-air correspondent who spent a quarter century covering the harsh realities of life under Israeli military rule, which is well into its sixth decade with no end in sight.

-A funeral service will be held on Friday afternoon at a Catholic church in Jerusalem’s Old City before her body is taken to a nearby cemetery for burial.
-Large crowds are expected to attend amid a heightened Israeli police presence.
+After the heated scene outside the hospital, police allowed the family to drive the casket to a Catholic church in the Old City, which was packed with mourners, before sealing off the hospital and firing tear gas at scores of protesters inside.

+After the service, thousands headed to the cemetery, waving Palestinian flags and chanting “Palestine, Palestine.”

+Police said the crowd at the hospital was chanting “nationalist incitement,” ignored calls to stop and threw stones at police.
+“The policemen were forced to act,” police said.

+Qatar-based Al Jazeera had earlier said that its managing director, Ahmad Alyafei, would travel to Jerusalem to attend the funeral.

 Israel has called for a joint investigation with the Palestinian Authority and for it to hand over the bullet for forensic analysis to determine who fired the fatal round.
-The PA has refused, saying it will conduct its own investigation and take the case to the International Criminal Court, which is already investigating possible Israeli war crimes.
+The PA has refused, saying it will conduct its own investigation and send the results to the International Criminal Court, which is already investigating possible Israeli war crimes.

+In a statement issued Friday, the military said Palestinian gunmen recklessly fired hundreds of rounds at an Israeli military vehicle, some in the direction of where Abu Akleh was standing.
+It said Israeli forces returned fire, and that without doing ballistic analysis it cannot determine who was responsible for her death.

+“The conclusion of the interim investigation is that it is not possible to determine the source of the fire that hit and killed the reporter,” the military said.

 Either side is likely to cast doubt on any conclusions reached by the other, and there did not appear to be any possibility of a third party carrying out an independent probe.

-The PA and the Qatar-based Al Jazeera network accused Israel of deliberately killing Abu Akleh within hours of her death.
-Israel says a full investigation is needed before any conclusions can be drawn as to whether the fatal shot was fired by its forces or Palestinian militants.
+The PA and Al Jazeera accused Israel of deliberately killing Abu Akleh within hours of her death.
+Israel says a full investigation is needed before any conclusions can be drawn.

 She was shot in the head early Wednesday while covering an Israeli arrest raid in the West Bank town of Jenin.
 Palestinians from in and around Jenin have carried out a series of deadly attacks inside Israel in recent weeks, and Israel has launched near daily arrest raids in the area, often igniting gunbattles with militants.